-- 1. - 2. - 3. - What you will do next and how you could encourage them to wear your hat.
+- · Example of the hat you have designed. - What others thought about your hat design. - What you will do next and how you could encourage them to wear your hat.
 (3-5 mins.) - In pairs, prepare presentation of report as detailed above.
-Those capable can write their ideas next to the SEE prompts. - Students practise their presentation in pairs, beginning with introducing themselves in Te Reo Māori.
+Those capable can write their ideas next to SEE prompt. - Students practise their presentation in pairs, beginning with introducing themselves in Te Reo Māori.
 Receive feedback and make adjustments.
-Teacher may like to accompany with PowerPoint photos of the - Teacher should also listen and provide feedback.
-For some children, teacher may need to provide prompts.
+Teacher may like to accompany with PowerPoint photos of the main steps. - Teacher should also listen and provide feedback.
+For some children teacher may need to provide prompts.
 When ready, teacher should video the individual students presenting their report as it can be used as evidence for National Standards. - Teacher may suggest that some deliver their report in pairs, sharing the delivery.